tidymodels/parsnip/man/rmd/boost_tree_h2o.md

 `mtry` is a main model argument for \\code{\\link[=boost_tree]{boost_tree()}} and \\code{\\link[=rand_forest]{rand_forest()}}, and thus should not have an engine-specific interface.
 So, regardless of engine, `counts` defaults to `TRUE`.
 For engines that support the proportion interpretation---currently `"xgboost"`, `"xrf"` (via the rules package), and `"lightgbm"` (via the bonsai package)---the user can pass the `counts = FALSE` argument to `set_engine()` to supply `mtry` values within $[0, 1]$.

+## Initializing h2o

+To use the h2o engine with tidymodels, please run `h2o::h2o.init()` first.
+By default, This connects R to the local h2o server.
+This needs to be done in every new R session.
+You can also connect to a remote h2o server with an IP address, for more details see [h2o::h2o.init()].

+h2o will automatically shut down the local h2o instance started by R when R is terminated.
+To manually stop the h2o server, run `h2o::h2o.shutdown()`.